On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-We study the complexity of the problem $\numHomsTo{\bar{H}}[p]$ for any prime $p$ and answer the question of Chen et al. in the affirmative, where the problem $\numHomsTo{\bar{H}}[p]$ asks for the value of $\numHomsTo{\bar{H}}$ in the finite field $\Z_p$.
+We study the complexity of the problem $\probNumHom{\quantum{H}}[p]$ for any prime $p$ and answer the question of Chen et al. in the affirmative, where the problem $\probNumHom{\quantum{H}}[p]$ asks for the value of $\probNumHom{\quantum{H}}$ in the finite field $\Z_p$.
 Our contribution is threefold.
-First, we obtain results for the whole class of quantum graphs by showing that the complexity of $\numHomsTo{\bar{H}}[p]$ is inherited from the complexity $\numHomsTo{H}[p]$.
-Second, we reduce the study of $\numHomsTo{H}[p]$ to a study of bipartite graphs by establishing a reduction to a restricted homomorphism problem.
-Finally, we employ a structural analysis on the set of \graphclass graphs and establish a dichotomy for these.
+First, we obtain results for the whole class of quantum graphs by showing that the complexity of $\probNumHom{\quantum{H}}[p]$ is inherited from the complexity $\probNumHom{H}[p]$.
+Second, we reduce the study of $\probNumHom{H}[p]$ to a study of bipartite graphs by establishing a reduction to a restricted homomorphism problem.
+Finally, we employ a structural analysis on the set of \graphclass{} graphs and establish a dichotomy for these.

-The line of research on modular counting homomorphisms was initiated with the study of the parity of $\numHomsTo{H}$ by Faben and Jerrum~\cite{Faben:15:ParityGraphHoms}.
-Despite the clear picture on the non-modular version $\numHomsTo{H}$ the modulus implies additional cases of tractibility as structures in $H$ implying intractibility for $\numHomsTo{H}$ get "cancelled" when counting in a finite field $Z_p$.
-Faben and Jerrum~\cite{Faben:15:ParityGraphHoms} showed that automorphisms of order~$p$ capture a subset of these "cancellations" and reduced the study to a structural analysis of parameter graphs $H$ that do not enjoy such automorphisms.
+The line of research on modular counting homomorphisms was initiated with the study of the problem $\probNumHom{H}[2]$ by Faben and Jerrum~\cite{Faben:15:Parity_Graph_Homs}.
+The modulus implies additional cases of tractibility as structures in $H$ implying intractibility for $\probNumHom{H}$ get \enquote{cancelled} when counting in a finite field $\Z_p$.
+Faben and Jerrum~\cite{Faben:15:Parity_Graph_Homs} showed that automorphisms of order~$p$ capture a subset of these \enquote{cancellations} and reduced the study to a structural analysis of parameter graphs $H$ that do not admit such automorphisms.
 These graphs are called \emph{order~$p$ reduced}.
-In particular, for $p=2$ they conjectured that automorphisms of order $2$ capture all cancellations and that $\numHomsTo{H}[2]$ for an order~$2$ reduced graph enjoys the same complexity criterion as the non-modular version $\numHomsTo{H}$ given by Dyer and Greenhill.
-Despite a growing line of research by Göbel, Goldberg, and Richerby~\cite{Goebel:14:Cactus, Goebel:16:Square-Free} and the very recent work of Focke, Goldberg, Roth, and Zivný~\cite{Focke:21:Counting_Homomorphisms_to_K_4-Minor-Free_Graphs_Mod_2} the conjecture remains open.
+In particular, for $p=2$ they conjectured that automorphisms of order $2$ capture all cancellations and that $\probNumHom{H}[2]$ for an order~$2$ reduced graph admits the same complexity criterion as the non-modular version $\probNumHom{H}$ given by Dyer and Greenhill.
+Progress toward proving the conjecture has been made by Göbel, Goldberg, and Richerby~\cite{Goebel:14:Cactus, Goebel:16:Square-Free} and the recent work of Focke, Goldberg, Roth, and Zivný~\cite{Focke:21:Counting_Homomorphisms_to_K_4-Minor-Free_Graphs_Mod_2}.
 The body of work is dominated by a study of structures as the modulus commands incorporating not only the local but also global properties of the graph $H$.